wellnesstelecom/pony_monitor/README.markdown

 Intro
 -----
-pony-monitor is an small tool to monitor http server.
-Fetch specified urls and check that return code is valid and warns to specified email when fails.
+pony-monitor is a small tool to monitor a http server.
+It fetches the specified urls, checks that a valid code is returned and warns to specified email when it fails.

 Quick start
 -----------